Meghan Markle & Prince Harry Reportedly Planned To Host Celeb Pals For Son Archie’s First Birthday Party

 The Sussexes officially stepped down as senior working royals on March 31.
 They set up a home base in Los Angeles after initially insisting they would settle in Canada.
 The Daily Mail claimed the couple will eventually make a more permanent residence in Malibu.

-Prince Harry and Meghan performed their last official duties alongside Harry’s father Charles, his brother William and his wife Kate Middleton on March 9 for the annual Commonwealth Service at Westminster Abbey.
+Prince Harry and Meghan performed their last official duties alongside Harry’s father Prince Charles, his brother Prince William, and his wife Kate Middleton on March 9 for the annual Commonwealth Service at Westminster Abbey.

-Shortly after the couple stepped down from many of their royal duties, it was announced that Meghan had provided narration for the Disneynature documentary, Elephant, which began streaming April 3 on Disney+.
+Shortly after the couple stepped down from many of their royal duties, it was announced that Meghan had provided narration for the Disneynature documentary, Elephant, which began streaming April 3 on Disney Plus.